25prabhu10/notes/docs/Concepts/Web/RESTful_Web_Services.md

 - The patch document doesn't describe the whole resource, only a set of changes to apply

-- There are two main JSON-based patch formats, called _JSON patch_ and _JSON merge patch_.
+- There are two main JSON-based patch formats, called _JSON patch_ and _JSON merge patch_

 - [JSON merge patch](https://datatracker.ietf.org/doc/html/rfc7396) is somewhat simpler.
 The patch document has the same structure as the original JSON resource, but includes just the subset of fields that should be changed or added.
 In addition, a field can be deleted by specifying `null` for the field value in the patch document.
 (That means merge patch is not suitable if the original resource can have explicit `null` values.)